 - Have good interpersonal skills and can work as part of a team.

 - Have excellent spoken and written English.

 - Are supportive of young people and of the aims of Debating SA.

-Students in Years 11 and 12 can apply to become Peer Adjudicators and will adjudicate Primary School debates.
-People of post-secondary school age can elect to adjudicate Primary School or Secondary School debates, or both.
+Students in Years 11 and 12 can apply to become Peer Adjudicators and will adjudicate primary and middle school debates.

 We ensure that our adjudicators are suitably trained.
 We also understand that your time is important and seek to conduct training in the most efficient way possible.